Tourism Module Program

 It will incorporate a community-based approach to destination planning as well as best practices for sustainable tourism.
 It will ensure that tourism growth and destination development:

-The TMP will bring tourism stakeholders together to leverage local knowledge, resources, and engagement to help stakeholders collaborate on small projects and specific issues relevant to their community.
-The recipients of the TMP will work closely with SWT to tailor the program to community and industry needs.
+The TMP is intended for small communities.
+It will leverage local knowledge, resources, and engagement to help stakeholders collaborate on small projects and issues relevant to their community.
+Recipients will work closely with SWT to tailor the program to community and industry needs.
 This will occur in a phased approach and may include, but is not limited to, asset mapping, stakeholder surveys, visioning exercises, community workshops, and industry research.

-The TMP is not a grant program, nor does it take the place of a strategic plan.
-TMP participants will receive the following services and deliverables in three project phases.
+This is not a grant program, nor does it take the place of a strategic plan.

 Application and Review Process

 The application period will run from Feb.
-12 through mid-March.
-SWT may close the application period early if a high number of applications are received.
+12 through March 12.
+SWT may extend the application period if necessary.

-Local governments, tribes, businesses, chambers of commerce, destination organizations, and other tourism-related nonprofit organizations may apply for the TMP.
+Local governments, tribes, chambers of commerce, destination organizations, and other tourism-related nonprofit organizations may apply.
 Applicants must identify tourism as an economic driver in their community and intend to collaborate with SWT and local partners on destination development efforts.
-Tourism stakeholders interested in applying for this program are encouraged to schedule an exploratory meeting with SWT before submitting their application.
+Those interested in applying are encouraged to schedule an exploratory meeting with SWT before submitting their application.

-Industry experts from across the state will help SWT select destinations to participate in the program, based on the following criteria:
+Industry experts will help SWT select awardees based on the following criteria:

 Community Benefit